Ib Andersen

-Ib Andersen (born 14 December 1954) is a Danish ballet dancer, choreographer, and painter.
+Ib Andersen (born 14 December 1954) is a Danish ballet dancer and choreographer.
+He was principal dancer for the Royal Danish Ballet 1975-1980, for the New York City Ballet 1980-1990, freelancing ballet master 1990-2000 and artistic director of Ballet Arizona 2000-2024.

 Biography

 Early days

 Born in Copenhagen, Andersen was first exposed to dance through ballroom dancing.
-At age 7, he was accepted into the Royal Danish Ballet School, where he studied with Kirsten Ralov, Hans Brenaa, Flemming Flindt, and Vera Volkova.
+At age 7, he was accepted into the Royal Danish Ballet School, which is attached to the Royal Danish Ballet.
+There he studied with Kirsten Ralov, Hans Brenaa, Flemming Ryberg, and Vera Volkova.
 He also studied in Germany, France, and the United States, where he took classes at the School of American Ballet.
+In 1972, at the age 18, he graduated from the Copenhagen school and was accepted by the Royal Danish Ballet as an apprentice.

+Royal Danish Ballet

-At age 18, in 1972, he graduated from the Copenhagen school into the Royal Danish Ballet as an apprentice.
-He was accepted into the corps de ballet in 1973 and promoted to "solo dancer" (principal) in 1975, when he was 20.
-At that age, he was the youngest principal dancer in the company's history.
+After a year as apprentice at the Royal Danish Ballet, Andersen was in 1973 accepted into its corps de ballet and was promoted to principal dancer in 1975, at the age of 20, which made him the youngest principal in the company's history.

-Ballet

-On stage at the Royal Danish Theater in Copenhagen, Andersen proved himself an exemplary dancer in the ballets of August Bournonville, which are at the heart of the repertory of the Royal Danish Ballet.
-Exhibiting his mastery of brilliant allegro dancing, with sparkling batterie and flying elevation, he appeared in leading roles in Napoli, Flower Festival in Genzano, Far from Denmark, Kermesse in Bruges, and A Folk Tale.
-His technical precision and brilliance were also displayed in Harald Lander's Études as well as in works by other Danish choreographers.
-Besides these, he danced in classic ballets such as The Nutcracker, Coppélia, and Giselle as well as in many modern ballets, creating the role of the Boy in the 1976 revival of Rudi van Dantzig's Monument for a Dead Boy and dancing the demanding part of The Chosen in Glen Tetley's Le Sacre de Printemps in 1978.
+At the Royal Danish Ballet, Andersen appeared in leading roles in ballets of the 19th century Danish ballet master August Bournonville, such as Napoli, Flower Festival in Genzano, Far from Denmark, The Kermesse in Bruges and A Folk Tale, as well as in classic ballets such as The Nutcracker, Coppélia and Giselle.
+He also performed in many modern ballets, creating the role of the Boy in the 1976 revival of Rudi van Dantzig's Monument for a Dead Boy and dancing the part of The Chosen in Glen Tetley's radical interpretation of Igor Stravinsky's Le Sacre du Printemps in 1978.

 New York City Ballet

-In 1980, Andersen joined the New York City Ballet on George Balanchine’s invitation and plunged into the task of learning thirty-five ballets within the first three months of his tenure there, including the intricate choreography of Balanchine's Symphony in C (first movement) and Ballo della Regina.
-So successful was he at adapting himself to the Balanchine style that the great choreographer created principal roles for him in Ballade (1980), Robert Schumann's Davidsbündlertänze (1980), and Mozartiana (1981).
-Peter Martins and Jerome Robbins also created roles for him in a number of works.
-Altogether, Andersen appeared in some sixty ballets during his ten years with the company.
+In 1980, George Balanchine invited him to join the New York City Ballet and he had to learn 35 ballets within the first three months of his tenure.
+Roles that were created for him by Balanchine included Ballade (1980), Robert Schumann's Davidsbündlertänze (1980), and Mozartiana (1981).
+Peter Martins and Jerome Robbins also created roles for him in several works.

-Guest Ballet Master

-After suffering a hip injury in 1988, Andersen returned to the stage but eventually decided to retire from New York City Ballet in 1990.
-He then began a second career as a guest ballet master for companies around the world, staging works by Balanchine, Bournonville, Robbins, and others.
-He has been working as a répétiteur for the George Balanchine Trust, an organization formed to oversee the licensing and production of Balanchine works.